 Shadowrun, the final release for the Mega Drive CD in 1996, was nearly the last American Sega CD game as well.
 However, the US version was cancelled leaving the honor to Surgical Strike.

 Sega CD+32X - Slam City with Scottie Pippen (1995) [Unconfirmed]

 I'm forced to list this one as "unconfirmed but almost certainly the last Sega CD+32X game".
 Maybe I should put this in a sidebar instead, whatever.
 This is proof that personal recollection is a bad way to construct a list like this.
 When I wrote the draft for this entry I had Fahrenheit as the last Sega CD+32X game.
 When I actually bothered to look into it I found it was likely the first Sega CD+32X game.
 I made the "it's the last game I personally saw on the shelf" mistake.

+After Fahrenheit, the folks at Digital Pictures decided to re-release a number of their Sega CD games in a Sega CD+32X format.
+Things now become difficult to sort out.
+Corpse Killer and Supreme Warrior were 1994 releases that received 32X versions late in the same year.
+An upgraded version of Night Trap came alongside them.
 Slam City with Scottie Pippen is often lumped in with these previous three releases.
 However. the other versions of Slam City (PC, 3DO) were early 1995 releases so I have to think that the Sega CD version was also a 1995 release as some sources list.
 I can't say with confidence that the places listing it in 1994 are wrong though.